bethhansen/pigDice/README.md

   * Input: 2
   * Output: turnTotal = 2
-* If the player holds, the turn total, the sum of the rolls during the turn, is added to the player’s score, and it becomes the opponent’s turn..
+* If the player holds, the turn total, the sum of the rolls during the turn, is added to the player’s score, and it becomes the opponent’s turn.
   * Input: 3
   * Output: $turnTotal = 5 (2 + 3)